abridged/collabland-dev/help-docs/key-features/bot-subscription.md

 The quickest way to cancel your subscription is by submitting this short form:
 👉 [Cancellation Form](https://docs.google.com/forms/d/e/1FAIpQLSeqWhlHa4ULZto3Oaf9x4gmtNq1k-SntWPpX3yh8JA3Di996Q/viewform)

-Once submitted, your cancellation will be processed, and your subscription will remain active until the end of your current billing period.
+Once you submit the form, your cancellation will be processed within a few days, and your subscription will stay active through the end of your current billing cycle.
+We currently don't send confirmation emails for cancellations.
+However, if you'd like one for your records, feel free to email us at support@collab.land and we'll be happy to provide it.

+If any payments are made after your request has been submitted, they will be refunded.
+You'll receive an email confirmation for any refunds issued.

 ### Option 2: Cancel through the Collab.Land Command Center